 Since the data is stored on the server locally, the hardware is all under your control.
 However, for the hardware to function properly, hardware maintenance is important.

 Having your data on premises right at your fingertips is nothing but a convenience in local storage.

 Local storage isn’t dependent on an internet connection.
 Once stored on-premises, internet service would be the least of your concerns.

 Moving forward, there’s nothing on planet earth that does not have disadvantages, and so does local storage.
 Listed below are a few.

-Storing data locally requires you to buy hardware, such as network cabling and file servers which can be very expensive.
+Storing data locally requires you to buy hardware, such as network cabling and file servers which can be expensive.

 On-site data storage crashes at any time, leaving you with no data and at a loss.
 This potential threat can be avoided by putting your data online unless the internet goes down.

 Have questions about data storage?
 Let Communication Square help you, book a strategy call with us today!